Disclosure / Affiliate Notice:

 Understanding the Flow of Your Space

 A common mistake is filling shelves until they overflow.
 The result: a space that exists but doesn’t serve its purpose.
-Observing how items move in and out of storage daily or weekly can guide decisions.
-For instance, items used once a season can go on higher shelves, while everyday tools should be easily reachable.

 Choosing Containers That Fit the Task